IIIF/cookbook-recipes/recipe/0017-transcription-av/index.md

 In this example, the Manifest is using a single A/V file; therefore, it is equivalent to link the transcript at the Manifest level or at the Canvas level and we do it at the Canvas level to complement the example in [Providing Alternative Representations][0046].

-In Ramp, the transcript file is made available to download under the player controls.
+In Ramp, the transcript file is made available to download on the right of the player controls.
 Click the filename listed in the menu to download the transcript file.

 {% include manifest_links.html viewers="Ramp" manifest="manifest.json" %}
 {% include jsonviewer.html src="manifest.json" config='data-line="39-50"'%}